biovault/ImaCytE/README.md

 ### Cite
 If you use ImaCytE within the scope of a scientific article you must cite the original publication:

-Somarakis A., van Unen V., Koning F., Lelieveldt B., and Höllt T., __ImaCytE: Visual Exploration of Cellular Microenvironments for Imaging Mass Cytometry Data__, _IEEE Transactions on Visualization and Computer Graphics_, accepted for publication, 2019
+Somarakis A., van Unen V., Koning F., Lelieveldt B., and Höllt T., __ImaCytE: Visual Exploration of Cellular Microenvironments for Imaging Mass Cytometry Data__, _IEEE Transactions on Visualization and Computer Graphics_, accepted for publication, 2019.
+[DOI: 10.1109/TVCG.2019.2931299](https://dx.doi.org/10.1109/TVCG.2019.2931299)
 ## Getting started

 In case you have a Matlab 2016b or newer you can run ImaCytE from source code.